-c) An observation of an experienced teacher within the same faculty as the new teacher within the first 3 weeks.

-A learning observation by the end of September by the new colleague's line manager followed by developmental post-observation dialogue.
+All new teachers will be invited to observe an experienced practitioner within the same faculty as the new teacher within the first 3 weeks.
+In addition, a learning observation will be completed by the end of September by the new colleague's line manager followed by developmental post-observation dialogue.